Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 I love love love this scheme.
 It’s such a dramatic statement, particularly when your house is surrounded by landscaping on the lusher side – it looks great with big trees in any region.
 It needs a bit of warmth, which teak siding, fascia or soffits add with aplomb.

-Inspiration for All Black Curb Appeal
+Inspiration for All Black Mid-Century Curb Appeal

 Going all black adds instant contemporary styling to any home – but particularly a home with mid-century modern style to begin with.
 It’s also a great way to tie together all parts of a house that haven’t necessarily been renovated thoughtfully – like an add-on sunroom or 90’s bedroom addition.
 Everything just blends together when it’s the same dark shade.

-Creating All Black Curb Appeal
+Creating All Black Mid-Century Modern Curb Appeal

-Inspiration for Natural Warmth Curb Appeal
+Inspiration for Natural Mid-Century Modern Curb Appeal

-Creating Natural Warmth Curb Appeal
+Creating Natural Mid-Century Modern Curb Appeal

-Mid-Mod homes are so streamlined and simple, that once you’ve chosen your background scheme, they REALLY benefit from a bit of added personality.
+Mid-Mod homes are so streamlined and simple that once you’ve chosen your background scheme, they REALLY benefit from a bit of added personality.
 This can be done in many ways, but I’m going to talk through three options that would be great ways to add your own touch.

 Privacy Screens

 Privacy Screens are not seen on every mid-century modern home – they tend to be on larger homes, or more sprawling homes, especially in regions that have year-round indoor/outdoor living.
 Generally, these are NOT load-bearing structures.
-While Breeze Blocks are a classic example, a composite panel or a light filtering wood screen also add great personality to your facade.
+While Breeze Blocks are a classic example, a composite panel or a light filtering wood screen also adds great personality to your facade.

 Sculptural Accents